realabdu/sloppygrad/README.md

-# SloppyGrad 🤪 : Because Functioning Software is Overrated
+# SloppyGrad 🤪 : Because Perfection is Overrated

 Welcome to the wild and wacky world of SloppyGrad, my attempt to learn neural networks but with sprinkles of chaos, a pinch of instability, and lots of crashes.